-That message hung large over the remainder of the event, which saw several hundred mostly white attendees come out to Parfet Park for the vigil, during which residents observed an eight minute and 40 second moment of silence in recognition of the amount of time officer Derek Chauvin had his knee on George Floyd's neck in Minneapolis.
-Afterwards, attendees, many of whom carried signs denouncing racism and demanding changed, marched to Lions Park and down Washington Street.
+That message hung large over the remainder of the event, which saw several hundred mostly white attendees come out to Parfet Park for the vigil, during which residents observed an eight-minute-and-40-second moment of silence in recognition of the amount of time officer Derek Chauvin had his knee on George Floyd's neck in Minneapolis.
+Afterward, attendees, many of whom carried signs denouncing racism and demanding change, marched to Lions Park and down Washington Street.

 During the vigil, Golden Mayor Laura Weinberg thanked the Golden residents who were able for doing what is uncomfortable by “standing up for what is right” despite the continued threat posed by COVID-19.
 She also acknowledged Golden's troubled history with racism in extolling the need for residents to work together for change, including KKK meetings that took place on South Table Mountain 100 years ago.

 “It is an ugly part of our past and it does not reflect the Golden of today,” Weiberg said.
 “However, we would be naive to think that racism doesn't exist here.
 It does and now is the time to actively commit to our Golden values — to be a community where everyone is safe, welcome and treated with respect and dignity.”

 Weinberg then discussed several steps the city will take to address racism, police brutality and other related issues on a city level.
 Those steps will include a council vote on a resolution declaring racism a public health crisis, a review of police department policies and training procedure and an effort to look at the city code with an eye toward addressing inequity.

 “The work to root out systemic racism and racial bias is not a one-time effort, but rather an effort that needs to persist until it becomes a part of the fabric of who we are and how we make decisions in Golden,” Weinberg said.